breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

 <a href="google.com">Click here and it will take you to Google.com</a>
 ```

-In theory, you have to use [one of these tags](https://github.com/breatheco-de/content/blob/master/src/assets/assets/assets/Cheat-Sheet-HTML.jpg?=true), don’t make up your own tags because the browser won’t know how to interpret them.
-You must **learn HTML's** tags meanings, and their functionality, in order to put them to good use… but don’t worry, there aren’t that many! 🙂
+In theory, you have to use [one of these tags](https://github.com/breatheco-de/content/blob/master/src/assets/assets/assets/Cheat-Sheet-HTML.jpg?=true).
+Don’t make up your own tags because the browser won’t know how to interpret them.
+You must **learn HTML's** tags meanings, and their functionality, in order to put them to good use… But don’t worry, there aren’t that many! 🙂

 For the main heading of the document, the tag we use is `<h1>`.
 For example: An online store has an "Electronics" category.
 The title to such category would be "Electronics" and the `<h1>` tag would be written as follows: